pyxyzc/vllm-metal/README.md

 > **High-performance LLM inference on Apple Silicon using MLX and vLLM**

-vLLM Metal is a hardware plugin that enables vLLM to run on Apple Silicon Macs using MLX as the primary compute backend.
+vLLM Metal is a plugin that enables vLLM to run on Apple Silicon Macs using MLX as the primary compute backend.
 It unifies MLX and PyTorch under a single lowering path.

 ## Features